>> Home

 Edible Qualities

-Anjou Pear is a large tree that is commonly grown for its edible qualities.
+Anjou Pear is a large tree that is typically grown for its edible qualities.
 It produces green oblong pears (which are botanically known as 'pomes') with a red blush and white flesh which are usually ready for picking in early fall.
 The pears have a sweet taste and a crisp texture.

 The pears are most often used in the following ways: